sillelien/s3-conf/README.md

 8. ** Run your app as any non-root user **

-If you're unsure take a look at docker-compose.yml
+If you're unsure take a look at docker-compose.yml it's all in there.

 To deploy an example on Tutum (change the AWS credentials after clicking):